 Energy Access Explorer: A Digital Public Good for Climate-Compliant Energy Transitions

-14:00–15:30 | WRI Hub at ODI Global | Public; registration required
+14:00–15:30 | WRI Hub at ODI | Public; registration required

 This session spotlights Energy Access Explorer (EAE), an open-source digital public good that uses geospatial intelligence to support inclusive, climate-aligned energy planning.
 Speakers will explore how EAE helps governments, investors, and practitioners identify priority areas, improve coordination, and build stronger investment pipelines.
 The session includes practical examples from rural electrification, public-service delivery, productive use, clean cooking, and renewable-energy siting, along with a live demonstration of the platform.